Prometheu52/Wicked-crafting/README.md

 The script is not sucessful at 100% of the time.
 Limiting framerate or your connection is definitly helpful!

 Also, I have only tested it on a 2k display.
 In theory it should work on any display but without testing I can not be sure!

+If something seems off, check the values with the "Debug" button